freebsd/pkg/README.md

 Remote installations of packages using pkgng are done by the 'pkg install' command.

-Here's an example installation of the Apache web server package:
+Here's an example installation of few packages:

 	# pkg install www/apache22
+	# pkg install zsh
+	# pkg install perl-5.12.4

+Or you could also install the packages using only one command, like this:

+	# pkg install www/apache22 zsh perl-5.12.4

 For more information on the remote package installs, please refer to pkg-install(1)